Treatment for Alcoholism

 - Vision changes

-More severe cases of Alcoholism can affect systems of the body like the heart, the lungs, the gastrointestinal tract, and reproductive systems.
+More severe cases of Alcoholism can affect systems of the body like the heart, the lungs, the gastrointestinal tract, and the reproductive systems.

 Alcohol does a few note-worthy things regarding the heart.
 It causes blood vessels to relax, allowing more blood to reach the skin (faces flushing when drinking), lowers blood pressure making the heart work harder to circulate blood, and increases the heart rate causing an increased risk of stroke.
 Additionally, overconsumption of alcohol can lead to damaged blood vessels and other organs by toxic byproducts being filtered.